 Not in a cliché way.
 Actively study your mind and learn how it operates, so you can have more control over where you direct your attention.
 I could not overemphasize the importance of this step!
 Notice what voices repeat themselves over and over again; study the enemy within, get to know it, so that you can fight it with dignity or simply learn to ignore its empty threats.
 Notice what truly inspires you within your mind, and dive into that.
 Expand what gives you pleasure in your mind, study what gives you pain.
 Learn to differentiate between the two, and actively train yourself to value the pleasure over the pain.
 Join our partner project The Gifted Mindfulness Collective to learn about and practice gifted-specific mindfulness in a community of gifted peers.

 Connect with other high+ gifted peers!

 I’ve started a peer group for people who identify as high+ gifted, called the HEPG Group.
 So for the rare amongst the rare (the one in 10,000 to 1 million), it will be easier to find true peers to discuss, share, and create with, as well as learn from!
-Learn more here and let me know if you'd like to join.
+Learn more here and let us know if you'd like to join.

 If this article was of interest to you, please consider taking the time to give me feedback, as it will help me make important clarifications in my upcoming book, Intense Minds: Mental Complexity and the Construction of the Self.
 Stay tuned for the book, in which I go more in-depth about the particular learning process of the high+ gifted, as well as common ways their process manifests itself: projective creativity and empathy, troubles with self-defining, vulnerability to manipulation, lack of ego, impostor syndrome, and much more.